An Interview with Outrigger Resorts Bitsy Kelley

-As the third generation began leading the company, expansion continued East in of tropical areas and there are Outrigger Resort properties in Thailand, Fiji, Bali, Guam and Mauritius (see full list here) with properties coming to Vietnam and the Maldives.
+As the third generation began leading the company, expansion continued East of tropical areas and there are Outrigger Resort properties in Thailand, Fiji, Bali, Guam, and Mauritius (see full list here) with properties coming to Vietnam and the Maldives.

 Family is weaved into every fiber of history in every generation.
 There is no law that says you have to work in the company business.
 Instead, Bitsy’s father encouraged all his children to pursue their interests passionately.
 The one thing he stressed was education and all the Kelly children have undergraduate and advanced degrees.